ggolde/python_workshop1_MBI/README.md

 # Introduction
 This is the homepage repository for the Python for Data Analysis: QuickStart workshop.
-Download the repository folder and follow the setup section.
+Download the repository folder (under the `< > Code` button) and follow the setup section.
 You will find a Jupyter Notebook with exercises and one with the solutions.
 Inside the resources folder you will find PDFs of cheat sheets and the slides.

 # Setup
 (MacOS only) Install homebrew, optional but recommended ([link](https://brew.sh))